ApoorvSaxena/lozad.js/README.md

 </div>
 ```

-If you want to load specific images before they appear:
+If you want to load the images before they appear:

 ```js
 const observer = lozad();